anantraghuvanshi/anantraghuvanshi/README.md

 ## 🌱 I'm currently learning

-- Building  mini projects using react(latest one was weather app)
+- Building  mini projects using react(latest one is chat app using socket.io)
 - Devops Tech